erln8/erln8/README.md

 # erln8 v2

-ernl8 v2 contains a suite of tools that let a developer set custom versions of Erlang, Rebar, and Rebar3 per directory.
+ernl8 v2 contains several tools that let a developer set custom versions of Erlang, Rebar, and Rebar3 per directory.
 This allows you to "set and forget" versions of your tools for a project once.

 erln8 v2 ships with 3 binaries:

-- erln8 - Erlang version manager, completely rewritten from the ground up.
+- `erln8` - Erlang version manager, completely rewritten from the ground up.
-- reo - Rebar version manager, uses the same core code that erln8 uses.
+- `reo` - Rebar version manager, uses the same core code that erln8 uses.
-- reo3 - Same as reo, but for Rebar3.
+- `reo3` - Same as reo, but for Rebar3.

 ## Quickstart